Dutch pension fund files claims against Goldman

-LONDON, July 9 (Reuters) - Dutch pension fund Pensioenfonds Vervoer has filed two claims totalling up to 240 million euros ($300 million) against a unit of Goldman Sachs Group, alleging negligence leading to losses, lawyers for the fund told Reuters.
+LONDON (Reuters) - Dutch pension fund Pensioenfonds Vervoer has filed two claims totaling up to 240 million euros ($300 million) against a unit of Goldman Sachs Group (GS.N), alleging negligence leading to losses, lawyers for the fund told Reuters.

 The transport workers’ pension fund alleged that Goldman Sachs Asset Management International, in its capacity as fiduciary manager, made inappropriate investments at the height of the financial crisis, lawyers Brown Rudnick said.

-Note: This story has been corrected in the penultimate paragraph of the July 9 story, to "Dutch pension funds' portfolios", from "Vervoer's portfolios"